AnnaGoodwin/backend_prework/day_1/questions.md

 8. Name and describe two common string methods.

 `.length` returns the length of a string.
-`.split` breaks down pieces of a string on a space by default, or on other characters when given an argument.
+`.split` breaks down pieces of a string on a space by default, or can split on other characters when given an argument.